ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/source/purchasing-how-prioritize-vendors.md

 ---
-title: Assign a Priority Level to a Vendor | Microsoft Docs
+title: Assign a Priority Level to a Vendor (contains video)
 description: You can assign numbers to your vendors or suppliers to prioritize them and facilitate payment suggestions in Business Central.
-services: project-madeira
-documentationcenter: ''
 author: SorenGP

 ms.service: dynamics365-business-central